The Ultimate Coffee Grind Size Chart to Unlock Best Flavors

 Why does grind size matter, and how does it affect the taste of your coffee?

-Even the freshest and highest-quality beans will not produce a good cup of coffee if the grind size is incorrect.
+The grind size matters because even the freshest and highest-quality beans will not produce a good cup of coffee if the grind size is incorrect.

 While, as mentioned earlier, grind size is subjective to the type of coffee drink.
 Nevertheless, you will generally get under-extracted flavors if you use too coarse grounds and over-extracted flavors if you use too fine grounds.